krustowski/rou2exOS/docs/networking/overview.md

     (repeated for up to 16 frames a tick)
 ```

-Each queued frame has a 2 KiB buffer of its own, one of the 64 in `FRAME_BUF`, held for the receiving process until it copies the frame out with syscall `0x35`, which then frees it (so does the process's death, `release_frames_of`).
+Each queued frame has a 2 KiB buffer of its own, one of the 64 in `FRAME_BUF`, held for the receiving process until it copies the frame out with syscall `0x35`, which then frees it (so does the process's death, `release_process`).
 The `Message` carries the buffer's address in `buf_addr` and the frame length in `port_id`.
 Up to 16 frames are delivered per tick.

 A frame that cannot be queued --- no free buffer, the receiver's 64-message queue full, the scheduler locked by the syscall the tick interrupted --- stays at the front of the NIC's ring and is tried again next tick, so nothing is lost between the NIC and the receiver: when anything is dropped, it is by the NIC, once its own ring is full.
 A frame whose receiver takes nothing for 200 ticks is dropped, so that one process that has stopped reading cannot hold up the traffic for the others. `NETDRV_COUNTERS` counts delivered, held-back and dropped frames and the NIC's missed-packet counter.